See what the IHS Markit Score report has to say about Carmax Inc.

 - Economic output in this company's sector is expanding

-Short interest is moderately high for KMX with between 10 and 15% of shares outstanding currently on loan.
-This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 26.
+Short interest is moderate for KMX with between 5 and 10% of shares outstanding currently on loan.
+However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 27.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, growth of ETFs holding KMX is favorable, with net inflows of $24.16 billion.
-This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.
+Over the last month, ETFs holding KMX are favorable with net inflows of $29.22 billion.
+This was the highest net inflow seen over the last one-year.Error parsing the SmartText

 PMI by IHS Markit | Positive